 - 1 tbsp turmeric powder for colour (and scent/flavour)

 - Approximately 1 to 1 + 1/4 cups of brown rice flour, plus extra for rolling

 You can use more or less turmeric in these treats depending on strength, colour, the other preference for you and your dog.

 - Preheat your oven to 180C (or local equivalent) and gather together your baking ingredients and materials.

 - Combine egg, sour cream, stock, flax/LSA, and turmeric in a stain-resistant mixing bowl.

 - Incrementally add flour, mixing into a cohesive workable dough.
-Different sour creams may vary in liquid content, so working incrementally is important.
+Sour creams vary in liquid content, so working incrementally is extra important.
 The amount of flour required will vary depending on your individual ingredients and any optional add-ins or substitutions.
 Not quite right when you’re ready to roll?
 No worries!
-You can add a little bit of extra liquid or additional flour to adjust consistency if/as needed.
+You can add a little extra liquid or additional flour to adjust consistency if/as needed.